 The committee is a subcommittee of the Instruction Committee, to which it reports its activities and recommendations.
-The Curriculum Committee consists of five full-time faculty members, in any rank, which are nominated and elected by the faculty.
-At least one faculty member represents each division.
-The Registrar and the Vice Provost also serve as committee members, as do one Undergraduate Student Alliance representative and one Graduate Student Alliance representative.
+The Curriculum Committee consists of five full-time faculty members, in any rank, which are nominated and elected by the faculty with at least one faculty member representing each division, one Undergraduate Student Alliance representative, and one Graduate Student Alliance representative.
 Annually, the Provost appoints the Chair of the committee from the faculty members that serve on the committee.

 The committee is supported by Alice Geoffrey, firstname.lastname@example.org, 401-277-4946.